andersnygaard/Paradox-sailboat/README.md

 The Paradox is not the fastest sailboat of its class; it doesn't plane like modern dinghies.
 It sits low on it's lines and its strong point is its exceptional stability, making it much less likely to overturn.
 It's not a blue water sailing vessel for crossing oceans, but it's quite capable for coastal cruising, offering reliable performance near the shore.

 Despite its small size, the Paradox can accommodate two people comfortably for coastal cruising.
 This makes it an ideal boat for solo adventurers or couples.
-It incorporates about 18 and a half gallons or 70 liters of fresh water ballast, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

 ### Key measurements